 P.S.
 To all readers, please feel free to email us in any questions you might have.
 We're always happy to answer and discuss music and recording!

-I hope this clarifies things,
+I hope this clarifies things on microphone delay and audio latency,